Our Mission

 Following the civil unrest of 1992, regional economic downturn, natural disasters, and widespread cuts to public arts education, founder Kevin Considine recognized a growing gap between local communities and access to stable careers in the entertainment industry.
 In 1997, he founded Hollywood Cinema Production Resources (Hollywood CPR) to create a structured pathway into below-the-line careers for individuals who otherwise lacked industry access.

-Hollywood CPR later entered into agreements with the International Alliance of Theatrical Stage Employees (IATSE) and the Alliance of Motion Picture and Television Producers (AMPTP), becoming a signatory training program aligned with union and studio workforce standards.
+Hollywood CPR later entered into agreements with the International Alliance of Theatrical Stage Employees (IATSE) and the Alliance of Motion Picture and Television Producers (AMPTP), becoming the first public-serving IATSE-signatory training program aligned with both union and studio workforce standards.

 Today, Hollywood CPR also serves as a California Film Commission Career Pathways partner, helping productions meet workforce requirements tied to the state’s Film & Television Tax Credit Program while strengthening a reliable pipeline of locally trained crew that supports long-term filming in California.
 Learn more here.